Farm Neck Foundation Grants

 How to Apply for a Grant

 The Farm Neck Foundation issues a call for applicants for the Foundation's grants annually each September.
-Eligible are all Island non-profit organizations whose goal is to improve the quality of life in the Martha's Vineyard community.
+Eligible are all Island non-profit organizations whose goal is to improve the quality of life in the Martha's Vineyard community, with a preference toward those organizations with 501(c)3 status.

 Each year the Foundation's Board of Directors requests submittals from all Vineyard non-profit organizations in need of help to fund their unique projects or programs.
 Traditionally, the Board does not fund salaries but gives special consideration to innovative approaches to problems or needs that cannot get funding through traditional sources.
 The Board does not award grants two years in a row to the same organization.